Rings-of-Fire/ring-of-fire/README.md

 When all participants of the ring have opened channels, each node retains control of the total value of their opened channel.

+Note: to avoid channels being thrown out of balance before the initial balancing acts, ring members can decide to set **defensive fee policies** that make big payments prohibitevely expensive.
+A decent defensive policy that still allows for route building could be: `100 base / 5,000 ppm`.

 #### Using LND

 ##### lncli